 Every situation is different and has its own complexities.
 That’s why it is important to work with your attorney to understand your options and whether a trust is the right solution for you.
 And keep in mind, laws change and your life and financial situation will too.
 What may be the best strategy for you today may no longer be appropriate several years from now.
 To help ensure your entire financial life is managed at the highest level, periodically review your plan with your estate planning attorney and financial advisor so the whole team is on the same page.

-Important disclosure: Darrow Wealth Management offers Private Wealth and Asset Management to individuals and families; we do not provide legal or tax advice.
-The material in this article is intended to provide generalized information only as to some of the financial planning considerations of putting a house in trust and should not be misconstrued as the rendering of personalized legal or tax advice.
-We strongly recommend you consult an attorney to discuss your personal situation and estate planning needs.
+This article is for general information only as to some of the financial planning considerations of putting a home in trust.
+It should not be misconstrued as personal legal or tax advice.
+Consult an attorney to discuss your personal situation and estate planning needs.